dreamgonfly/type-docopt/README.md

 -   If you would like to set type information for an option with an argument, put it into the option-description, in form `[type: <my-type-name>]`.
-    You can use default value with type description:
+    You can also use default value with type description:

         --coefficient=K  The K coefficient [default: 2.95] [type: float] --count=COUNT    Count number [type: int]

--   You can provide custom types to `type-docopt`.
-Make a dictionary with type names as keys and constructors as values then give it to `type-docopt`.
+-   You can provide custom types to **type-docopt**.
+Make a dictionary with type names as keys and constructors as values then give it to **type-docopt**.
-    You can also use default value with type description:
+    Below is how you can convert file path to `Path` object.

     ```python
     """Usage: my_program.py --output=FILE